 No fractional shares will be issued in connection with the Reverse Stock Split Instead, stockholders who otherwise would be entitled to receive fractional shares will, upon surrender to the exchange agent of certificates representing their fractional shares, be entitled to receive cash in an amount equal to the product obtained by multiplying (i) the closing sales price of Heat's Common Stock as reported on the NASDAQ on the effective date of the certificate of amendment to the Certificate of Incorporation by (ii) the number of shares of Heat's Common Stock held by such stockholder before the Reverse Stock Split that would otherwise have been exchanged for such fractional share interest.
 Holders of as many as 9 shares (if we were to implement a 1:10 Reverse Stock Split) of Heat's Common Stock would be eliminated as a result of the cash payment in lieu of any issuance of fractional shares or interests in connection with the Reverse Stock Split.
-The exact number by which the number of holders of Heat's Common Stock would be reflective date of the Reverse Stock Split.
-As of May 8, 2017, there were approximately $[\bullet]$ holders of record of Heat's Common Stock, so files than 10 shares of Heat's Common Stock.
-As a result of the Reverse Stock Split, assuming the maximum Reverse Stock Split ratio of 1:10 were selected, we estimate that cashing out fractional stockholders would potentially reduce that number of stockholders of record to $[\bullet]$.
+The exact number by which the number of holders of Heat's Common Stock split ratio adopted and the number of stockholders that hold less than the Reverse Stock Split ratio as of the effective date of the Reverse Stock Split.